dorianclay/BlackJack/README.md

 ### **I:**

+Interfaces should be small and specific, with no unnecessary methods.
+This allows the client to be free of dependency on unnecessary methods.

 ### **D:** Dependency Inversion Principle

 Use interfaces if the implementation knows too much about the class it's referring to.

+In other words, classes should depend on abstractions, not the specifics.
+When a specific functionality is needed, use an interface.

 ### Refuse Bequest Antipattern